RileyHall01/Aerosoc-CubeSat/README.md

 # Aerosoc-CubeSat
-This is the software component of a cube-satellite being developed by UTS Aerosoc
+This repository contains all of the relevant technical files for the UTS Aerosoc CubeSat project.

 The cube-sat project consists of multiple STM32 32-bit Arm Cortex MCUs that serve specific functions such as power management, RF communications,